Boeing 747: 747SP

 The development of the 747SP stemmed from a joint request between Pan American World Airways and Iran Air, who were looking for a high-capacity airliner with enough range to cover Pan Am's New York–Middle Eastern routes and Iran Air's planned Tehran–New York route.
 The Tehran–New York route, when launched, was the longest non-stop commercial flight in the world.
 The 747SP is 48 ft 4 in shorter than the 747-100.
 Fuselage sections were eliminated fore and aft of the wing, and the center section of the fuselage was redesigned to fit mating fuselage sections.
 The SP's flaps used a simplified single-slotted configuration.
 The 747SP, compared to earlier variants, had a tapering of the aft upper fuselage into the empennage, a double-hinged rudder, and longer vertical and horizontal stabilizers.
 Power was provided by Pratt & Whitney JT9D-7(A/F/J/FW) or Rolls-Royce RB211-524 engines.

 The 747SP was granted a type certificate on February 4, 1976, and entered service with launch customers Pan Am and Iran Air that same year.
 The aircraft was chosen by airlines wishing to serve major airports with short runways.
 A total of 45 747SPs were built, with the 44th 747SP delivered on August 30, 1982.
 In 1987, Boeing re-opened the 747SP production line after five years to build one last 747SP for an order by the United Arab Emirates government.
 In addition to airline use, one 747SP was modified for the NASA/German Aerospace Center SOFIA experiment.
-Iran Air is the last civil operator of the type; its final 747-SP (EP-IAC) was to be retired in June 2016.
+Iran Air, the last civil operator of the type, retired its final 747-SP (EP-IAC) in June 2016.